acquia/http-hmac-spec/README.md

 ## Spec

-All requests must be made using HTTPS.
+Services implementing this spec must only accept requests using HTTPS.

 ## Overview of Header and Signature